• Skip to main content

 Alta Lakes, up in the mountains above Telluride; where you can camp for free.
 Photo: Dave Morris

-Telluride is one of Colorado’s most beloved mountain towns and most secluded.
-Throughout the warmer spring, summer and fall months, people flock to town (usually for a festival) and look to set up camp somewhere.
+Telluride is one of Colorado’s most beloved mountain towns for camping.
+Throughout the warmer spring, summer, and fall months, people flock to town (usually for a festival) and look to set up camp somewhere.

 The county seat of San Miguel is tucked away in a box canyon of the San Juan Mountains, surrounded by towering peaks and endless recreation.
-There are loads of campgrounds around Telluride and the nearby towns of Ophir, Rico and Placerville.
-Access to both the Uncompahgre and San Juan national forests is easy from town, which holds free, dispersed camping on certain forest service road.
+There are loads of campgrounds around Telluride and the nearby towns of Ophir, Rico, and Placerville.
+Access to both the Uncompahgre and San Juan national forests is easy from town, which holds free, dispersed camping on certain forest service roads.

-Located along CO-145, Telluride and the aforementioned towns are all located on the San Juan Skyway, a national scenic byway that loops Ridgway, Ouray, Silverton, Durango, Cortez and Telluride together.
-Definitely request time off and plan your Southwest Colorado adventure with a few of these campsite gems.
+Located along CO-145, Telluride and the aforementioned towns are all located on the San Juan Skyway, a national scenic byway that loops Ridgway, Ouray, Silverton, Durango, Cortez, and Telluride together.
+Request time off and plan your Southwest Colorado adventure with a few of these campsite gems.

 List of campgrounds by Telluride, Ophir, Placerville and Rico, CO, in order of proximity: